fuhry/linux-agent/README.md

 * Filesystem is ext4, ext3, ext2, or xfs

 ## Build & Installation Instructions
+* All
+    * Remember to `git submodule init && git submodule update` to get the submodule projects
 * Debian-based (e.g. Ubuntu, Mint)
     * You can build the package from [linux-agent-deb](http://github-server.hq.datto.lan/ngarvey/linux-agent-deb),